-This is the one of the most common, and simplest routing to implement.
+This is the one of the most common, and most straightforward routing to implement.
 Customers use their telephone’s numerical keypad, or speech recognition software, to connect to a specific department associated with that number.
 For example, the number 1 associated with sales or the number 2 associated with support.

 Geographic Call Routing:

 This method allows for the number of incoming calls to be evenly distributed among agents.
-Calls are assigned to agents based off how many calls they received.
-This is done with the hope that the amount of time a customer is on hold is minimized.
+Calls are assigned to agents based on how many calls they received in hopes that the amount of time a customer is on hold is reduced.

 Database Associated Routing: